-Based on our operating plans we believe that our existing credit availability, resources and cash flow provided by ongoing operations, will be sufficient to fund our operations for at least twelve months.
-Additional equity and debt financing may be needed to support our acquisition strategy, our long-term obligations and our company's needs.
+Based on our operating plans we believe that our existing resources and cash flow provided by ongoing operations, will be sufficient to fund our operations for at least twelve months.
+Additional equity and debt financing through our existing credit facility or other financing arrangements may be needed to support our acquisition strategy, our long-term obligations and our company's needs.
 If additional financing is necessary, it may not be available; and if it is available, it may not be possible for us to obtain financing on satisfactory terms.
 Failure to generate sufficient revenue or raise additional capital could have a material adverse effect on our ability to continue as a going concern and to achieve our intended business objectives.